Cashel of Co.Kerry

 and

-Brian Boru, High King of Ireland.
+Brian Boru, High King of Ireland (died 1014).

-Every step in their descents are proven.
+Every step in the descents is proven.

 - It took me 35 years to prove our descent from Brian Boru.